| |

 how much and how quickly you drink, also on how much food is in

+your stomach.
 Alcohol depresses nerves that control involuntary actions such

 as breathing and the gag reflex (which prevents choking).
 Commonly,